mohamedsaqer/udacityND-WeatherJournalApp/README.md

 ## Table of Contents

-this project consists of input to take the zip code of the area and the user feelings to store all this data (temperture - date - user feelings) for Udacity Nanodegree.
+this project consists of input to take the zip code of the area and the user feelings to store all this data (temperature - date - user feelings) for Udacity Nanodegree.

 ## bulit with
 - Programming Languages